Texas Paycheck Calculator — $0 State Tax, Maximum Take-Home Pay

 But Wait — Salaries Are Different Too

 In this case, both states give you the same take-home pay even though Texas has no state tax.
-Always compare total compensation, not just taxes.
+Always compare total compensation, not just tax rates.
+Job market, salary levels, housing costs, and cost of living all matter.

-Both Texas and Florida have zero state income tax and zero SDI.
+Both states have zero state income tax and zero SDI.
 Your take-home pay is identical on the same salary.
+The difference comes down to lifestyle and industry.

 Use Our Calculator to Compare

-Try our calculator above.
-Change the state from Texas to California or Florida while keeping the same salary.
-See exactly how much more you would take home in Texas.
+Try our Texas paycheck calculator above.
+Change the state from Texas to California or Florida while keeping the same salary to see your exact take-home difference instantly.

 How to Save on Federal Taxes in Texas — 7 Legal Ways to Keep More Money

 Texas has no state income tax, but you still pay federal taxes.
-Here are seven legal ways to reduce your federal tax bill and keep more of your paycheck.
+Here are seven legal ways to reduce your federal tax bill and keep more of every paycheck.

 1. Maximize Your 401(k) Contributions